-Polymerase Chain Reaction (PCR) Test is a molecular diagnostic tool used to detect the genetic material of a specific organism, such as a virus.
+A PCR test detects genetic material from viruses, bacteria, and other pathogens by amplifying DNA or RNA in a lab sample.
+A Polymerase Chain Reaction (PCR) Test is a molecular diagnostic tool used to detect the genetic material of a specific organism, such as a virus.
 It is widely known for its use in detecting active COVID-19 infections.
-The test works by amplifying small segments of DNA, making it easier to study the genetic material in detail.
+The test works by amplifying small segments of DNA or RNA, making it possible to detect pathogens even at very low concentrations.

 PCR Tests play a crucial role in healthcare due to their accuracy and rapid results.
 They help in the timely diagnosis and treatment of infectious diseases, preventing their spread.
 By identifying the specific pathogen responsible for an infection, PCR tests aid in choosing the most effective treatment strategy, improving patient outcomes.